jumogehn/vimrc/README.md

 - Open vim from the top directory of your project

    If you open vim other places than where those tags files exist, vim cannot use those tags files.

+   If you don't need to use tags files along with vim, you can open vim anywhere you want.

 ## Feedback Hunted